 Conducting research and writing research articles (RAs) are great concerns of academicians; however, the obstacles are elusive and the students' challenges are not fully explored.
-In this study, first, to investigate the participants' (N=30) performance, the researchers analyzed their RAs, using a scale.
+In this study, first, to investigate the participants' (N = 30) performance, the researchers analyzed their RAs, using a scale.
 Second, to examine the participants' perception, the researchers used a questionnaire.
 Finally, to explore participants' challenges in both conducting research and writing RAs, there was a focus group interview involving 12 of them.
-The results of the content analysis of the RAs indicated a mediocre performance, while the data analysis of the questionnaire indicated that students know about the essential requirements in terms of L&C conventions for a RA in theory.
+The results of the content analysis of the questionnaire indicated that students know about the essential requirements in terms of L&C conventions for a RA in theory.
 This discrepancy was confirmed by the statistical analysis of correlation, which suggests more practical training rather than a theoretical orientation in academic writing courses.
 The results of the analysis of the multifaceted challenges students face have important implications for improving academic writing and research methods courses.